cyclr/docs/pages/user-accounts/install-a-connector.md

 ---
-title: Install a connector
+title: Install connectors into an account
 sidebar: cyclr_sidebar
 permalink: install-a-connector
-tags: [embedding]
+tags: [accounts]
 ---

 This article will guide you through installing a connector into an account.
 You must already have an [OAuth Access Token](obtain-account-authorization-token).